HaxeFlixel/flixel-docs/documentation/01_tutorial/10-9-enemies-and-basic-ai.html.md

 	![](../images/01_tutorial/0017.png)

-	Make sure you add the 'etype' value.
+	Make sure you add the `etype` value.

 2. Then scatter some enemies around the map.
-Make all but one of them have an etype value of '0', and the other one be '1'.
+Make all but one of them have an `etype` value of `0`, and the other one be `1`.

 	![](../images/01_tutorial/0018.png)

 3. So we want to have 2 different enemies in our game.
 We'll need spritesheets for both of them, with 16x16 pixel frames and the same animation frames as our player.
-Name them 'enemy-0.png' and 'enemy-1.png' and put them in the 'assets/images' folder.
+Name them `enemy-0.png` and `enemy-1.png` and put them in the `assets/images` folder.
 You can use these, if you want (thanks, again, Vicky!):

 	![](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/images/enemy-0.png)

 	![](https://raw.githubusercontent.com/HaxeFlixel/flixel-demos/master/Tutorials/TurnBasedRPG/assets/images/enemy-1.png)

-	Note: make sure that your enemy sprites are functionally the same - they should have the same number of frames for each 'facing' animation.
+	Note: make sure that your enemy sprites are functionally the same - they should have the same number of frames for each `facing` animation.

 4. Let's add a new `Enemy` class.
 This class is going to look a lot like our `Player` class, with a few changes: